CloudSkills/linux-bootcamp/Week 3/LAB2/README.md

 The LAMP server refers to a Linux, APACHE MYSQL and PHP server.
 This is a standard application stack for most resources.

 The LAMP server would be prapared using AWS.

+To install the LAMP serve on the AMAZON linux AMI 2